colugo/docs.jargon.sh/pages/data_definitions.md

 - **[oas.maxLength]=5** - adds 'maxLength=5' to this property in an OpenAPI specification
 - **[oas.maxItems]=5** - adds 'maxItems=5' to this property in an OpenAPI specification
 - **[oas.minItems]=5** - adds 'minItems=5' to this property in an OpenAPI specification
+- **[oas.mediaType]=multipart/form-data** - changes the media type for this class, when it's in the body of a request.

 ## Writing Data Definitions